 If there is a change made to your document(s) (e.g. there was an error or omission on the document, you have received updated interim/midterm results, etc.), you can contact firstname.lastname@example.org to make arrangements to update the revised document(s).

 If you applied to Ryerson on an Ontario Universities’ Application Centre (OUAC) 101 Application Form your grades will be submitted by your guidance office to the OUAC.
-If you wish to submit supporting documentation (e.g. a letter outlining circumstances that warrant special consideration) it must be submitted by mail/courier or in-person directly to Undergraduate Admissions.
+If you wish to submit supporting documentation that may warrant special consideration you must complete the Special Consideration Form for OUAC 101 Applicants.
+You may attach documents to that form (e.g. medical documentation).
 Some Ryerson programs require a non-academic component such as an interview, audition, selection test, essay, portfolio, etc. in the selection process.
 The deadline date to submit non-academic requirements varies by program.
 Please visit the Grades-Plus Programs pages for specific non-academic requirements, submission dates and procedures.

 If you have attended or are currently attending post-secondary studies for any length of time (including one course) you must arrange for the submission of your post-secondary transcript(s) to Ryerson, regardless of the application form you have used.
 These transcripts must be uploaded, sent via the OUAC, or submitted by mail/courier.
 If you omitted a post-secondary institution from your application, you MUST amend your application and include the missing information.
 The school(s) will be indicated on the Document Upload Page and in your Choose>Ryerson applicant portal within 5-7 business days of you updating your application.